ThijsTerporten/Climbing-Traveller/README.md

   than the others.
 * I noticed in gear.html that because I used the same color for the navbar and background-color in the logo-section, the navbar would look like it was being absorbed by the section.
+* After checking for breakpoints I realised that it would be better to show the items in a vertical manner as well.
+I noticed that the text would be too cropped causing bad UX.
+  This was easily corrected by removing bootstrap-grid classes for medium sized screens.

 Running my code in lighthouse I was able to see the performance, accessibillity, best practices and SEO of the website.
 The overall score of each of the pages can be found here: